These recipies are simple and have agreeable strong tastes.

 30. Preheat the oven to 500 degrees.

 32. The dough typically rises a lot the first 5 minutes, the no further, sometimes shrinks.
-The inside of the dough can't get about 212 degrees F (it's wet) and it's growing because of water quickly turning to steam.
+The inside of the dough can't get above boiling (it's wet) and it's growing because of water quickly turning to steam.
 But after a few minutes the crust is firm enough to not allow further growth.
-The bread pan prevents crust inside, allowing the bread to go up but not spread out.
+The loaf pan allows the bread to spread up but not spread out.

-33. Use oven mitts to take out when it is done (9pm).
+33. Use oven mitts to take out when it is done.
 Leave in bread pans.
 500-degree bread loaf pans can give you bad burns on contact, and so can any part of the inside of a 500-degree oven.

 35. Eat most of one loaf right away.
 Fresh hot bread is significantly better than day-old bread.
 It's good with butter or peanut butter or oil plus balsamic vinegar.
 Give the dog a crumb.